KhachDavid/cs400-p2/README.md

 	As a starter, you can use the files from the Rotation Activity of Week6 </br>
 	If you don't have it, let me know ASAP through the Whatsapp chat and I will send it to you! </br>

-Now, start by making your first commit to be check whether this works. </br> Take your implemented tests and add them to the DataWranglerTests.java using the text editor of your choice. </br>
+Now, start by making your first commit to check whether this works. </br> Take your implemented tests and add them to the DataWranglerTests.java using the text editor of your choice. </br>

 Once you are done with that, execute the following commands from your bash.